Lbalkenhol/candl/docs/data/data_overview.rst

 .. tip::

 *Note*: This is an implementation of the original Fortran likelihood.
-Please see Balkenhol et al. 2025 [ARXIVTODO] for details, especially when scrutinising :math:`\chi^2` values.
+Please see `Balkenhol et al. 2025 <https://arxiv.org/abs/2510.07928>`__ for details, especially when scrutinising :math:`\chi^2` values.
 Note that the CMB-only version of this data set is not suited for constraining primordial signals that do not match the CMB black body SED.

 ACT DR6 TT/TE/EE